Alistair-Turcan/iRibo/README.md

 Begin by generating candidate ORFs for translation assessment.
 This results in two files:
 - candidate_orfs: A list of all candidate ORFs that will be assessed for translation.
 This is filtered due to overlapping translation signals being hard to separate.
 - all_orfs: A list of every possible ORF that exists in the genome or transcriptome.
+- candidate_orfs.gff3: Annotations of all candidate ORFs, ready to be put into a genome browser like IGV.

 ./iRibo --RunMode=GetCandidateORFs --Genome=path/to/genome.fa --Annotations=path/to/annotations.gtf